redbadger/crux/README.md

   an earlier request.

-`Request` messages contain the inputs for the requested side-effect, along with a `id` used by the core to pair requests and their responses together.
+`Request` messages contain the inputs for the requested side-effect, along with an `id` used by the core to pair requests and their responses together.
 The exact mechanics are not important, but it is important for the request's `id` to be passed on to the corresponding response.